Biography

 Origins

-Her passion for horses — one of her most recognisable subjects — came from her father and grandfather: "powerful animals that run", as she called them, fixed in charcoal and sanguine in a few decisive strokes.
+Her passion for horses, one of her most recognisable subjects, came from her father and grandfather: "powerful animals that run", as she called them, fixed in charcoal and sanguine in a few decisive strokes.

 Drawing, oil, patience

-Bruna Mannucci — translated from Italian
+Bruna Mannucci (translated from Italian)

-The Pisan years
+The years in Pisa

 From those years remain friendships and dialogues that accompanied her whole path, among them the friendship with Enrico Fornaini, "great friend and fellow artist", and with other companions of the Cenacolo.